florianmaxim/XGold/README.md

 # Installation

-# Usage

-An accessible Ethereum Node must be run to purchase or trade CPs (counterparts).
+To purchase or trade CPs (counterparts) a Ethereum Node must be run.

 Run Geth with a RPC API: